 Learn the grammar basics and avoid common grammar mistakes.

-All of the best writers have taken from rich and varied life experiences to create stories and prose that we can’t help but love.
+You must take from a rich and varied life experiences to create stories and prose that we can’t help but love.

-Your brandvoice is what makes your writing unique and allows you to stand out despite out.
-You don’t have to be highly skilled if you write authentically and from your life.
+Your brand voice is what makes your writing unique and allows you to stand out despite out.
+You don’t need a high level of skill if you write authentically and from your life.

 Your age doesn’t matter but your experience does.
 If you want to connect with your audience, you need life experience.

-You don’t need to be an expert.
+Expertise is not necessary.
 You don’t even need to have a lot of things figured out.
-But you do need to have a range of experiences that you can draw from.
+But you need to have a range of experiences from which you can draw.